 Comprehensive Income-Comprehensive income consists of the net income or loss and other gains and losses affecting stockholders' equity that, under U.S. GAAP, are excluded from net income.
-Other comprehensive loss as presented in the Consolidated Statements of Stockholders' Equity for 2016, 2015, and 2014 consisted of the foreign currency translation adjustment and the unrealized loss, net of tax, on the Company's cash flow hedge, which expired in June 2015.
-See Note 9, Derivative and Other Comprehensive Income.
+Other comprehensive loss as presented in the Consolidated Statements of Stockholders' Equity for 2017, 2016, and 2015 consisted of the foreign currency translation adjustment and the unrealized loss, net of tax, on the Company's cash flow hedge, which expired in June 2015.
+See Note 8, Derivative and Other Comprehensive Income.

 Stock-Based Compensation-The Company maintains several equity incentive plans under which it may grant stock options, stock appreciation rights, restricted stock, stock variable compensation or other forms of awards granted or denominated in the Company's common stock or units of the Company's common stock, as well as cash variable compensation awards to employees, non-employees, directors, and consultants.
 The Company also maintains an employee stock purchase plan.
-See Note 16, Stock Incentive Plans, for additional details.
+See Note 15, Stock Incentive Plans, for additional details.

 Deferred Compensation (Income) Expense-The Company has assets and liabilities related to a deferred compensation plan.
 The assets of the deferred compensation plan are held in a rabbi trust, where they are invested in certain mutual funds that cover an investment spectrum range from equities to money market instruments.
-Increases in the market value of the investments held in the trust result in the recognition of deferred compensation expense reported in Selling, general, and administrative expenses and recognition of investment gain reported in Interest income and other, net, in the Consolidated Statements of Income.
-Decreases in the market value of the investments held in the trust result in the recognition of investment loss reported in Interest income and other, net, in the Consolidated Statements of Income.
-We recognized deferred compensation expense and investment income of \$0.6 million in 2016, an immaterial amount in 2015, and \$0.3 million in 2014.
-See Note 17, Employee Benefit Programs, for additional details.
+Increases in the market value of the investments held in the trust result in the recognition of deferred compensation expense reported in Selling, general, and administrative expenses and recognition of investment gain reported in Interest income and other, net, in the consolidated statements of operations.
+Decreases in the market value of the investments held in the trust result in the recognition of a reduction to deferred compensation expense and recognition of investment loss reported in Interest income and other, net, in the consolidated statements of operations.
+See Note 16, Employee Benefit Programs, for additional details.

 Foreign Currency Translation-The Canadian Dollar is the functional currency for our Canadian restaurant operations.
 Assets and liabilities denominated in Canadian Dollars are translated into U.S. Dollars at exchange rates in effect as of the balance sheet date.
 Income and expense accounts are translated using the average exchange rates prevailing throughout the period.
 The resulting translation adjustment is recorded as a separate component of Other comprehensive income (loss).
-Gain or loss from foreign currency transactions is recognized in our Consolidated Statements of Income.
+Gain or loss from foreign currency transactions is recognized in our consolidated statements of operations.